El miedo no anda en burro

 El miedo no anda en burro (Fear Doesn't Ride a Donkey) is a 1976 Mexican comedy horror film directed by Fernando Cortés and starring María Elena Velasco, Eleazar García, Fernando Luján, Emma Roldán and Óscar Ortiz de Pinedo.

 Literally, the title is an idiom used to express that fear strikes quickly, not calmly as if on top of a donkey.
 The film is one of the most successful comedies of the India María franchise, having remained in the Cine Metropolitan for an astounding nineteen weeks.

+In the film, the death of a wealthy woman is expected to benefit her greedy relatives.
+Her will actually leaves her entire estate to her pet dog, and entrusts her loyal maid to be its caretaker.
+The dead woman's family make several attempts to kill both the dog and its caretaker.
+During a vacation at a supposedly haunted house, the caretaker encounters several monsters.
+The monsters are actually the villains in disguise, preparing another murder attempt.